 \section{Study Design}

-The study is conducted using a custom-built mobile web interface (\autoref{fig:interface}) mimicking a smartphone keyboard with predictive text (participants were not allowed to use their devices' built-in keyboard), and \participants are required to complete the study on a smartphone.
-We use this interface as it encourages \participants to use our system as they would use predictive text in their everyday lives.
-Our mobile interface connects to a custom cloud-hosted back-end that uses a language model to provide predictive test suggestions.
+The study is conducted using a custom-built mobile web interface (\autoref{fig:interface}) mimicking a smartphone keyboard with predictive text, and participants are required to complete the study on a smartphone and were not allowed to use their device keyboard.
+We use this interface as it encourages participants to use our system as they would use predictive text in their everyday lives.
+Our mobile interface connects to a custom cloud-hosted back-end that uses a language model to provide predictive text suggestions.

-We conduct a mixed between- and within-subjects study design.
+We use a mixed between- and within-subjects study design.
 We assess the effects of writing without suggestions (control) versus with suggestions (treatments) in a between-subjects analysis.
-In the treatment condition, we evaluate the effects of various stereotypes in predictive text suggestions with a within-subjects analysis.
-We do not employ a fully between-subjects design as providing participants with \textit{only} pro-stereotypical or anti-stereotypical suggestions may increase the chances that \participants notice they are in a bias-centred study and change their writing behavior accordingly.
+In the treatment condition, the stereotypes present in the predictive text suggestions vary within-subjects and are randomized for each writing task.
+We do not employ a fully between-subjects design as providing \textit{only} pro-stereotypical or anti-stereotypical suggestions may increase the chances that participants notice they are in a bias-centered study and change their writing behavior accordingly.

 Our study procedure consists of up to two tutorial tasks, seven writing tasks, an attention check, a break and a final survey ordered as shown in \autoref{fig:study_phases}.
-After the study is completed, \participants in the ``with suggestions'' (treatment) conditions receive a debrief explaining how the predictive text model was controlled in a way that influenced the character attributes the model suggested (e.g., suggesting that the doctor character in the story is a woman), leading to suggestions that may reinforce harmful stereotypes (see \autoref{fig:debrief}).
+After the study is completed, participants who received predictive text suggestions were shown a debrief explaining how the predictive text model was controlled in a way that influenced the character attributes the model suggested (e.g., suggesting that the doctor character in the story is a woman), leading to suggestions that may reinforce harmful stereotypes (See \autoref{fig:debrief}).